 - If your breasts are swollen and tender or they leak, try to breastfeed more often.
 Or try warm compresses or a hot shower before you breastfeed.

 - If you still have sore nipples after the first few weeks, your baby may not be latching on well.
 Talk to your doctor or a breastfeeding expert.
-Contact WIC or La Leche League.
+Contact the WIC Breastfeeding Program or La Leche League.
+WIC’s website also offers tips on getting a good latch.

 Getting Ready to Breastfeed